-Fortunately, there are a number of things you can do to help keep your joints strong and supple as you age.
+Fortunately, there are a number of things you can do to help keep your healthy joints strong and supple as you age.

 The program I recommend is one used by Dr. James Fox, a West Coast orthopedist who practices what I consider smart medicine.
 I first learned of Dr. Fox after the wife of a friend went to see him.
 Rosita is an ex-dancer who had been having problems with her right knee for years.
 She had already been on her own supplement and exercise program, but the problem persisted and she started having a hard time negotiating stairs.
 After looking at her MRI, Dr. Fox told Rosita that she couldn't be helped by arthroscopic surgery and, in fact, might be a candidate for a knee replacement.

 Before going down that path, though, Dr. Fox asked Rosita to strengthen her legs by working with a physical therapist and doing aquatic exercises in a swimming pool three times a week for a month.
-Rosita did her month in the pool—walking forward, backward, and sideways, and doing assorted leg lifts and squats with the guidance of a physical therapist.
-When she returned to Dr. Fox, her knee felt much better and more stable.
+Rosita did her month in the pool—walking forward, backward and sideways, and doing assorted leg lifts and squats with the guidance of a physical therapist.
+When she returned to Dr. Fox, her knee joint felt much better and more stable.

 Dr. Fox told Rosita to continue the aquatic therapy exercises for another month.
-After the second month, Rosita said her knee felt even better.
+After the second month, Rosita said her knee joint felt even better.
 He advised her to continue the water therapy indefinitely, and he gave her additional exercises to do out of the water.
 I'm happy to say that Rosita continues to make progress and is no longer a candidate for knee replacement surgery!

 Rosita is a great example of how exercise—specifically those that strengthen the muscles around problem joints—can be a boon to anyone whose joints aren't what they used to be.
-Strengthening the muscles around the joint helps improve balance and movement, and thereby can help minimize the amount of additional wear and tear the joint suffers.
+Strengthening the muscles around the knee joint helps improve balance and movement, and thereby can help minimize the amount of additional wear and tear the knee joint suffers.

-Trainers and Therapists Help with Exercise
+Trainers and Therapists Can Help Build Healthy Joints

 As I mentioned, Rosita worked with a physical therapist to strengthen her legs.
 Your doctor may be a good source of referrals for qualified physical therapists.
 Another option is to hire a personal trainer who can show you not only how to exercise, but also how to effectively relax (via massage or meditation)—and serve as an overall health guide.
 Check with a nearby spa or sports medicine specialist for a personal trainer in your area, or contact the American College of Sports Medicine.